-With the definition of essential employee established, the consideration shifts to what kind of coverage is afforded in the case that an essential employee contracts Covid-19.
-Under SB2380, if an essential employee contracts Covid-19 while they are working outside of their own home, they are eligible to receive full workers’ compensation benefits for their medical treatment and lost pay.
+With the definition of essential employee established, the consideration shifts to what kind of coverage is afforded if an essential employee contracts Covid-19.
+Under SB2380, if essential employee contracts Covid-19 while working outside of their own home, they can receive full workers’ compensation benefits for their medical treatment and lost pay.

-The fact that this law is a rebuttable presumption means that an employer can argue that the employee was not at risk of contracting the virus during working hours.
-This can be shown through the provision of evidence of safety measures and hygiene protocols limiting contact with others.
+This law is a rebuttable presumption that means that an employer can argue that the employee was not at risk of contracting the virus during working hours.
+This can be shown by providing evidence of safety measures and hygiene protocols limiting contact with others.
 In some cases, it can also be shown by proving that the employee was unsafely in close contact with others outside of work.

 Experience Modification Factor

-Fortunately for employers, workers’ compensation claims that relate to this rebuttable presumption providing coverage for Covid-19 illness are not calculated towards the company’s Experience Modification Factor.
-The Experience Modification Factor is a company’s safety rating that determines what their workers’ compensation premium will be.
-A company whose safety protocols and systems lead to fewer injuries and thus workers’ compensation claims receive a lower Experience Modification Factor.
+Fortunately for employers, workers’ compensation claims related to this rebuttable presumption providing coverage for Covid-19 illness are not calculated towards the company’s Experience Modification Factor.
+The Experience Modification Factor is a company’s safety rating determining their workers’ compensation premium.
+A company with safety protocols and systems leads to fewer injuries, and workers’ compensation claims receive a lower Experience Modification Factor.
 Those that have a higher percentage of workers’ compensation claims have a higher Experience Modification Factor.
 If a company’s workers’ compensation claims are amplified due to Covid-19 cases on the workforce, their safety score and insurance premium rate will not be adversely affected.

-Rise in claimes due to COVID requires patience from employees
+The rise in claims due to COVID requires patience from employees.

-Because the signing of the bill into law took retroactive effect beginning when the initial state of emergency was called in March, employers expected the rise in workers’ compensation claims filed during that time.
+Because the bill’s signing into law took retroactive effect beginning when the initial state of emergency was called in March, employers expected the rise in workers’ compensation claims filed during that time.
 They were advised to handle new Covid-19-related claims as they would other claims.
-The backlog in addressing the claims has proven problematic for many companies who have already seen a decrease in the workforce due to sickness, and employers are advised to patiently await results while maintaining awareness of the timeframe passed.
+The backlog in addressing the claims has proven problematic for many companies who have already seen a workforce decrease due to sickness.
+Employers are advised to await results while maintaining awareness of the timeframe passed patiently.

 Contact Our Mercer County Workers Compensation Attorneys Today

-If you consider you have a claim and reside in Mercer County, Trenton, Princeton, and Hamilton, please contact us online or through our Trenton, NJ office at (609) 528-2596, for a free and confidential consultation regarding your case options for recovering compensation.
+If you consider you have a claim and reside in Mercer County, Trenton, Princeton, and Hamilton, please contact us online or through our Hamilton, NJ office (609) 528-2596 a free and confidential consultation regarding your case options for recovering compensation.